rohit1814/flutter_open_whatsapp/README.md

 # Flutter Open WhatsApp

-   A Flutter plugin to open WhatsApp and send message to single number in Android and iOS.
+      A Flutter plugin to open WhatsApp and send message to single number in Android and iOS without saving user's number.

 ## Installation

       To use the plugin, add 'flutter_open_whatsapp' as a dependency in your pubspec.yaml file.

 ## Plugin package link